jake-dame/reductor/README.md

 # reductor

+## Synopsis

-reductor is an orchestral reduction generation program (takes orchestral or multi-instrument scores and attempts to reduce them to a part playable by a solo pianist).
+`reductor` is an orchestral reduction generation program (takes orchestral or multi-instrument scores and attempts to reduce them to a part playable by a solo pianist).

+Work in progress.

+## Documentation

-See `report/report.md` for analysis and details.
+See `docs/` for narrative and reference documentation, links for supporting software, further reading, etc.

+## Credits

-Capstone project by Jake Dame for Master of Software Development (MSD), Fall 2024
+Capstone project by Jake Dame for Master of Software Development - MSD, Fall 2024

 University of Utah